AirdroperUA/AirOS-docs/content/development/extensions/index.md

 1. Creating a [Dockerfile](#metadata-dockerfile) describing what you would like to package and how it should execute, then
 1. Using it to build one or more Docker Images for the hardware architectures you wish to support, then
-1. Uploading those images to an online Docker hub/repository, so the Extension can be downloaded and installed on BlueOS devices
+1. Uploading those images to an online Docker hub/repository, so the Extension can be downloaded and installed on AirOS devices
-    - [Offline/local installs are currently not supported](https://github.com/bluerobotics/BlueOS/issues/1614), so this is currently required for BlueOS to be able to find and manage your Extension(s)
+    - [Offline/local installs are currently not supported](https://github.com/airdroperua/AirOS/issues/1614), so this is currently required for AirOS to be able to find and manage your Extension(s)

 Depending on your starting points and preferred development process/environment, the building and uploading parts can either be performed automatically as part of a CI/CD pipeline, or locally on your development machine.
 We recommend trying out a [QuickStart](#quickstart) GitHub repository to familiarise yourself with the process, then deciding how you would like to perform your own development from there.